Watch Video Highlights: Juventus Crashes Out Of UEFA Champions League In Stunning Loss To Dutch Club AFC Ajax

-Over the summer of 2018 in a transfer deal that shook Europe, Italian champions Juventus paid a reported $140 million, per ESPN.com, to pry five-time Ballon D’or winner Cristiano Ronaldo away from European champs Real Madrid.
+Over the summer of 2018 in a transfer deal that shook Europe, Italian champions Juventus paid a reported $140 million, per ESPN, to pry five-time Ballon D’or winner Cristiano Ronaldo away from European champs Real Madrid.
 With seven straight Serie A titles already under their collective belt, Juve did not need Ronaldo to win the league.
 Instead the club had one objective — Champions League glory.

 But that $140 million aspiration went out the window on Tuesday, when Juventus — despite a goal from Ronaldo — fell 2-1 to the tournament’s miracle team, 33-time Dutch titlists AFC Ajax, who had not made a trip to the Champions League semifinals in 22 years, according to SI.com.